Ty Olsson: Personal life

-Olsson was married to Leanna Nash until their divorce in 2012.
-They share two daughters, Daygan and MacKenzie.
-On September 7th, 2019, Olsson married Katherine Lohmeyer, a NICU nurse in Las Vegas, Nevada.
-He filed for divorce on September 9, 2021 after a domestic dispute that occurred on August 7, 2021.
+Olsson was married to Leanna Nash from 2005 until their divorce in 2012.
+They have two daughters, Dagan and MacKenzie.
+On September 7, 2019, Olsson married Katherine Lohmeyer, a NICU nurse in Las Vegas, Nevada.
+Ty Olsson and Katherine Lohmeyer filed a joint petition for divorce on September 8, 2021.

+Olsson is currently in a relationship with fellow Supernatural actor DJ Qualls, and the two have plans to get married.